arc-archive/arc-dev-guide/docs/apic-development-process.md

 __Note events design patterns__.
 As described in [event design][] recommendation document, when creating an event inside the component also create `oneventname` setter that registers the event.
 See referenced document for more information.

 __Always add documentation, demo, and tests__.
 No exceptions here.
 Each document must have demo page.
 See corresponding sections below for more information.

-__Add @customElement to component's class documentation__.
-This is not required buy the documentation tooling is using this property to recognize a custom element definition.
-This is used for generating documentation page.

 ## Accessibility